 The stimuli for the illusion consist of rectangles that are slightly longer than a credit card, approximately 10.0 cm long x 1.5 cm wide with a separation of about 3.0 cm between successive rectangles.
 The plate glass window is about 5 mm thick and is marked with rectangles on both sides of the glass in perfect alignment so that a 3-D effect is created indicating a false sense of solidity to these rectangles.
 This ‘3-D look’ may strengthen the Ponzo effect illustrated below.

-The illusion is demonstrated in below.
+The illusion is demonstrated in the photo below.
 Two people sitting directly in front of the shelter are waiting for a train.
 The upper set of rectangles appears as a set of columns positioned along the railway lines at a distance of approximately 7 metres in front of the two passengers.
 In this case, the upper set of rectangles appear to have a height of around 2-3 metres.
 The lower set of rectangles are perceived at their correct location and size on the plate glass window, behind the two passengers.
 The lower set are actually physically smaller, owing to the camera angle, but the illusion exaggerates the size difference enormously.

 Further illustration of the effect indicates how the brain scales the stimuli to the context.
 When the rectangles are projected onto the opposite platform they appear huge – almost as high as the lamp post of around 5 metres.

 When the rectangles are projected onto the nearby platform, however, they appear proportionately smaller (1.0-1.5 metres).

 Owing to the camera angles, the actual size of the rectangles in the upper picture is larger (5-10%) than in the lower picture, but nowhere near the illusory ‘expansion’ that takes place when they are projected by the brain to the opposite platform.